-4. Our survey says…

 If you need fuel for your content marketing, consider a quick poll on an issue affecting your customers – use poll functionality in social media like LinkedIn, or free software like Survey Monkey and turn the findings into a small easy to read report or news story.

 Be seen to be the spokesperson on this insight and share your findings with your customers, target customers and relevant press.
 Ideally, you want to be able to offer some insight to the research results and relate this back in some way to your business strengths and offering.

 5. Get out

 Depending on who your target market is, try to get out and mingle amongst them.
 The more your team’s faces and the business name is visible to them, the more likely they’ll remember you when they have a need.
-So consider networking, attending their events such as trade shows, exhibitions and the like.
+In the current environment, consider online and in-person events such as trade shows, exhibitions and the like.
 If you’re selling to consumers, consider the markets, festivals or events they visit.

-Also, see what events your suppliers or customers are running and go along and support them.
+Also, see what events your suppliers or customers are running and support them.
 They’re usually free and will give you the chance to talk to potential target customers and valuable contacts.
 In fact, your customer or supplier hosting the event may be happy to introduce you to particularly useful ones.

-Now: